umn-csom/carlson-site/README.md

         ddev multisite carlsonschool.umn.edu git@github.umn.edu:CarlsonSchool-Web/drupal-8

-3. Install the site-specific dependencies.

-        ddev auth ssh
+    The `ddev multisite` custom command handles several tasks, including:

+    * Create a directory for the new site in `docroot/sites/carlsonschool.umn.edu`, linked to the specified git repository.
+    * Create the `settings.php` file in the new multisite directory and update the database name.
+    * Create the `settings.local.php` file in the new multisite directory and update the stage file proxy settings.
+    * Create a Drush alias `@carlsonschool.ddev` with proper the `root` and `uri` option in the `drush/sites/carlsonschool.yml` file.
+    * Provision Ddev with a `carlsonschool` database and `carlsonschool.ddev.site` hostname in `.ddev/config.multisite.yaml`.
+    * Provision Drupal multisite directory alias for `carlsonschool.ddev.site` in `docroot/sites/sites.php`.

+5. Restart ddev to pick up new database and hostname configurations.

-        ddev start
+        ddev restart

-        composer install
+    During the restart you should see a message like this:

+    > CREATE DATABASE IF NOT EXISTS carlsonschool; GRANT ALL ON carlsonschool.* to 'db'@'%';

+    If you don't see that, you may need to run `ddev restart` again.
+This issue is typically caused by mutagen not having finished syncing the automated file changes that were made to `.ddev/config.multisite.yaml` during the `ddev multisite` command in the previous step.

+    Then download the prod database snapshot from the [UMN Drupal Management console website][3] (requires UMN Login).

+    And import the database:

+        ddev import-db --target-db carlsonschool --src ~/Downloads/prod-carlsonschool-*.sql.gz

-4. Adjust the configuration sync folder in settings.
+6. Adjust the configuration sync folder in settings.

-    Config sync is located in a non-standard folder.
+    Config sync is located in a non-standard folder for the Carlson website.
     Add the following lines to docroot/sites/carlsonschool.umn.edu/settings.php

     ```php
     /**